xueannafang/CMP_MALDI_tool/README.md

 Here in order to simplify the problem, we do not consider the case of ring forming.

-The reason is we assume the stable molecular structure requires ca 120&deg bond angle.
+The reason is we assume the stable molecular structure requires ca 120 degree bond angle.

 That means we need 6 cores to form a ring.
 (According to the preliminary solubility test results, this size already beyond the soluble limit and would be unlikely to appear in the MALDI spectrum.)